tari-labs/tari-university/src/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 capable of handling more than 65,000 transaction messages per second [[26]].)* This means that if all of those were simple single-input-single-output non-cash transactions and performed on:

-- SegWit-enabled Bitcoin 'like' blockchains that can theoretically handle ~21.31tx/s, we would need ~644 parallel versions, and with a SegWit transaction size of 190 bytes [[27]], the combined blockchain growth would be *~210GB per day*!
+- SegWit-enabled Bitcoin "like" blockchains that can theoretically handle ~21.31tx/s, we would need ~644 parallel versions, and with a SegWit transaction size of 190 bytes [[27]], the combined blockchain growth would be *~210GB per day*!

-- Ethereum 'like' blockchains, and taking current gas prices into account, Ethereum can theoretically process ~25.4tx/s, then ~541 parallel versions would be needed and, with a transaction size of 109 bytes ([[28]], [[29]]), the combined blockchain growth would be *~120GB per day*!
+- Ethereum "like" blockchains, and taking current gas prices into account, Ethereum can theoretically process ~25.4tx/s, then ~541 parallel versions would be needed and, with a transaction size of 109 bytes ([[28]], [[29]]), the combined blockchain growth would be *~120GB per day*!

 This is why we need a proper scaling solution that would not bloat the blockchain.

 The Open Systems Interconnection (OSI) model defines seven layers for communication functions of a computing system.
-Layer 1 refers to the physical layer and Layer&nbsp;2 to the data link layer.
+Layer&nbsp;1 refers to the physical layer and Layer&nbsp;2 to the data link layer.
 Layer&nbsp;1 is never concerned with functions of Layer&nbsp;2 and up; it just delivers transmission and reception of raw data.
 In turn, Layer&nbsp;2 only knows about Layer&nbsp;1 and defines the protocols that deliver node-to-node data transfer [[1]].